NightWalker110/Div-CSS/README.md

 # Div-CSS

-This is a simple DIV class  sample with
+This is a simple DIV class sample with css.